Teplitsa/Leyka/README.md

 2. English

 # Installation #
-1. Install and activate the plugin.
+1. Install and activate supported version of Easy Digital Downloads plugin.
+2. Install and activate Leyka plugin.
-2. Go to Donates -> Settings and configure settings.
+3. Go to Donates -> Settings and configure settings.
-3. If no donate page exists create new Donate from Donates -> Add New page.
+4. If no donate page exists create new Donate from Donates -> Add New page.
-4. Install and activate needed Leyka gateways.
+5. Install and activate needed Leyka gateways.
-5. Activate and configure gateways on Donates -> Settings page.
+6. Activate and configure gateways on Donates -> Settings page.
-6. For detailed setup instructions, visit the official [Documentation](http://leyka.te-st.ru) page.
+7. For detailed setup instructions, visit the official [Documentation](http://leyka.te-st.ru) page.

 # Frequently Asked Questions #